robdavid/genutil-go/README.md

 // [0 1 2 3 4 5 6 7 8 9]
 ```

 The `NewDefaultIterator` method wraps the `CoreIterator` in a `DefaultIterator` struct.

+#### Iterator anatomy

-The `CoreIterator` methods are considered to be intrinsic to the iterator itself, and implementation dependent, whereas the `DefaultIterator` methods each have a singular implementation, abstracted through `CoreIterator`.
+In the final iterator, the `CoreIterator` methods are considered to be intrinsic to the iterator itself, and implementation dependent, whereas `DefaultIterator` is a wrapper struct around it with a singular implementation, written in terms of the wrapped `CoreIterator` abstraction.

 #### Other iterator types